Where does the greatest seasonal sea surface temperature change occur?

 Prepare for the RP 33 Fleet Oceanographic and Acoustic Reference Manual Test with quizzes and flashcards.
 Discover helpful explanations and insights with every question.
 Excel in your exam with comprehensive preparation!

-The greatest seasonal sea surface temperature change occurs in the mid latitudes due to a combination of factors including varying solar radiation, prevailing wind patterns, and ocean currents.
-In these regions, the tilt of the Earth's axis results in significant differences in daylight hours and solar intensity throughout the seasons.
+The greatest seasonal sea surface temperature change occurs in the mid latitudes due to the influence of various climatic factors such as the angle of sunlight, ocean currents, and seasonal weather patterns.
+In these regions, the tilt of the Earth and its orbit around the sun lead to significant differences in solar heating throughout the seasons.

 Subscribe